jaericho/jaericho.github.io/_posts/2025-02-22-Matlock-and-Night-Court-Reboots.md

 The episode plots follow the original Matlock formula: Matlock uses her defense attorney skills to bring the real culprits to justice.
 However, many of the storylines are contrived and flimsy, in addition to having a number of Current Issues in every episode.
 The writing isn't very tight, and the main storyline—Matlock investigating the attorneys she works for—is always relegated to the B-plot.

 Overall, I would have loved to see this show as a limited series on Netflix or if it were written by HBO.
-I’ll finish this season, but depending on how it ends, I may not continue with season two.
+Focus on the main plot and wrap it up on a high note, but I suspect they'll try to drag this out too long.
+I'll finish this season, but depending on how it ends, I may not continue with season two.

 Watch: Maybe.